rvarun11/google-file-system/README.md

     1. The chunk servers will be naive (no periodic heartbeats) and they'll only be used for Reading/Writing data from disk.
     2. Data will be not cached.
     3. Their location will be stored beforehand and will be accessible by the master.
-    4. All replicas are given equal priority, instead of
+    4. All replicas are given equal priority.

-6. Ability to handle faults by completing the operation in progress even if one chunk server goes down.
+    5. Ability to handle faults by completing the operation in progress even if one chunk server goes down.

 ### Language Specifications